Garland scores 30 to push Cavaliers past Pelicans 113-103 - WHIZ News

-Mitchell scored 11 points in 22 minutes before sitting out the fourth with a strained left groin.
+Mitchell scored 11 points in 22 minutes before sitting out the fourth with what the team called a strained left groin.
+Cavs coach J.B.
+Bickerstaff did not provide any specifics on Mitchell’s injury or its severity.

 The Cavs were down 81-78 entering the final 12 minutes before Garland made a 3-pointer and fed Allen for a dunk as Cleveland blitzed New Orleans 16-2 to start the period and open an 11-point lead.

-The Pelicans were still within striking distance when Garland dropped a pair of 3s in the final two minutes to put them away.
+The Pelicans were still within striking distance when Garland dropped a pair of 3s — the second a 32-footer — in the final two minutes to put them away.
 Garland scored 25 and added eight of his 11 assists in the second half.

+“Darius is really good,” Bickerstaff said with a smirk when asked about Garland’s growth.
+“He understands the game within the game.
+He understands when his time is.
+He’s thinking the game at a higher level this year, for sure.”

 Evan Mobley added 19 points as Cleveland improved to 19-4 at home.